isaacs/node-glob/README.md

 * `nosort` Don't sort the results.
 * `stat` Set to true to stat *all* results.
 This reduces performance somewhat, and is completely unnecessary, unless `readdir` is presumed to be an untrustworthy indicator of file existence.
-It will cause ELOOP to be triggered one level sooner in the case of cyclical symbolic links.
 * `silent` When an unusual error is encountered when attempting to read a directory, a warning will be printed to stderr.
 Set the `silent` option to true to suppress these warnings.
 * `strict` When an unusual error is encountered when attempting to read a directory, the process will just continue on in search of other matches.
 Set the `strict` option to raise an error in these cases.
 * `cache` See `cache` property above.
 Pass in a previously generated cache object to save some fs calls.
 * `statCache` A cache of results of filesystem information, to prevent unnecessary stat calls.
 While it should not normally be necessary to set this, you may pass the statCache from one glob() call to the options object of another, if you know that the filesystem will not change between calls.
 (See "Race Conditions" below.)
+* `symlinks` A cache of known symbolic links.
+You may pass in a previously generated `symlinks` object to save `lstat` calls when resolving `**` matches.
 * `sync` Perform a synchronous glob search.
 * `nounique` In some cases, brace-expanded patterns can result in the same file showing up multiple times in the result set.
 By default, this implementation prevents duplicates in the result set.
 Set this flag to disable that behavior.
 * `nonull` Set to never return an empty set, instead returning a set containing the pattern itself.
 This is the default in glob(3).
 * `nocase` Perform a case-insensitive match.
 Note that case-insensitive filesystems will sometimes result in glob returning results that are case-insensitively matched anyway, since readdir and stat will not raise an error.
 * `debug` Set to enable debug logging in minimatch and glob.
-* `globDebug` Set to enable debug logging in glob, but not minimatch.
+* `nobrace` Do not expand `{a,b}` and `{1..3}` brace sets.
+* `noglobstar` Do not match `**` against multiple filenames.
+(Ie, treat it as a normal `*` instead.)
+* `noext` Do not match `+(a|b)` "extglob" patterns.
+* `nocase` Perform a case-insensitive match.
+Note: on case-insensitive filesystems, non-magic patterns will match by default, since `stat` and `readdir` will not raise errors.
+* `matchBase` Perform a basename-only match if the pattern does not contain any slash characters.
+That is, `*.js` would be treated as equivalent to `**/*.js`, matching all js files in all directories.
+* `nonegate` Suppress `negate` behavior.
+(See below.)
+* `nocomment` Suppress `comment` behavior.
+(See below.)
+* `nonull` Return the pattern when no matches are found.
+* `nodir` Do not match directories, only files.

 ## Comparisons to other fnmatch/glob implementations